-- To identify areas where resources (human, financial, technical, etc.) are deficient so management can allocate funds and staff appropriately. - To evaluate and distribute workload among the staff more evenly and efficiently.

-- To identify areas of greatest risk to human health so these areas can be addressed at least in the interim prior to final corrective actions are in place. - To individually and collectively to monitor program performance. - Management staff will use this information to set priorities with regard to funding and allocation of personnel to accomplish the listed objectives and strategies. - Areas that are found to be deficient will get more attention. - The department will also use this information to keep the regulated community and the public more informed of agency performance.
+- To identify areas where resources (human, financial, technical, etc.) are deficient so management can allocate funds and staff appropriately. - To evaluate and distribute workload among the staff more evenly and efficiently. - Management staff will use this information to set priorities with regard to funding and allocation of personnel to accomplish the listed objectives and strategies. - Areas that are found to be deficient will get more attention. - The department will also use this information to keep the regulated community and the public more informed of agency performance.